Covered California Bronze 60 Rx Benefits

 Coverage is generally calculated per script or each time the prescription is filled for up to (but not exceeding) a 30 day supply of the drug.
 For a 1-30 day supply the “per script” cost would be met once.
 For a 31-60 day supply the “per script” cost would have to be met twice.
 For 61-90, three times, etc.

 You’re prescribed a Tier 4(specialty) drug by your Doctor.
 A 30 day supply costs $1,200.
 You will pay the $500 Rx deductible and the $500 maximum per script totaling $1,000.
-The carrier will be billed the remaining $200.
+The carrier will be billed with 40% of the remaining.
 If the same prescription needs to be refilled after a month, you will pay $500 per 30 day supply since you already met your plan’s Rx deductible of $500.

 Not sure how Obamacare affects your health care plans in California?
 Learn how the ACA works in California, including benefits, costs and enrollment.